 We want to connect our equipment seamlessly to create more efficient manufacturing systems that help us create better products and meet customer requests more quickly.
 We plan to make our second trim and final assembly facility an intelligent workshop.

 Desoutter are helping us create a fully connected tooling network, where we can instantly access the performance data of our tools and fastenings to identify and resolve potential problems in advance.

 At Hella Autotechnik, we design new processes and make them a reality, as well as improving existing processes.
 We started working with Desoutter back in 2007, when we were looking for advanced technologies to improve our production processes.
 Desoutter proposed tailored and innovative solutions to help us achieve our objectives.
 We believe that Industry 4.0 is an excellent opportunity for us to reinforce our manufacturing competencies and leverage the benefits of these technologies, helping us to develop and manufacture products faster, cheaper and with greater accuracy.

-We are preparing to introduce Desoutter’s Smart Start service offer , turnkey installation tool, which is very useful, as well as battery tools for improved flexibility and mobility.
+For me, Industry 4.0 means new technologies to facilitate automation, robotics and geolocation.
+We have not started implementing Industry 4.0 in our factory yet, but are looking into it.
+We already use Desoutter’s Smart Start service offer , turnkey installation tool, which is very useful, as well as battery tools for improved flexibility and mobility.

 I am in charge of tools maintenance at Honda’s manufacturing plant in Bangkok.
 We have worked with Desoutter since 2010, when we first started using Desoutter’s oil pulse tools on the assembly line.
 At the moment, we are using Desoutter’s solutions together with battery tools to optimize the flexibility of the assembly process.
 We are focused on reducing time to market and plan to increase the use of automation on our assembly lines and improve the operator interface in the near future.